Decimus (praenomen): Origin and meaning of the name

 Decimus is the Latin word for tenth, and it falls into a class of similar praenomina including the masculine names Quintus, Sextus, Septimus, Octavius, and Nonus, as well as the feminine names Prima, Secunda, Tertia, Quarta, Quinta, Sexta, Septima, Octavia, and Nona.
 It is generally believed that the name was originally given to a tenth child, a tenth son, or a tenth daughter.
 However, it has also been argued that Decimus and the other praenomina of this type could refer to the month of the year in which a child was born.
 It may be that such names could be given for either reason.

 Whatever the original reason for the name, it is clear from the historical record that parents frequently chose these praenomina because they were family names, and not because of their meaning.
 Chase cites the example of a grandfather, father, and son in gens Junia, each of whom bore the name Decimus, and achieved the consulship, as well as a later case in which the grandfather and father were both consuls.
-It was inconceivable that each of these was a tenth son, or even a tenth child.
+It was highly unlikely that each of these was a tenth son, or even a tenth child.
 A similar case could be made for the many generations of certain families, such as the Fabii, who made extensive use of the praenomen Quintus, or the Julii with respect to the praenomen Sextus.

 The Oscan praenomen Decius or Deciis is derived from the same root, and gave rise to the patronymic gens Decia.